BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 <p>
 Hampton is one of the towns on that coastline.
 Both condos I lived in in Hampton were right off a road that ran alongside the ocean.
-The road is Ocean Boulevard.
+The road is called Ocean Boulevard.
 </p>

 <p>
 One of the condos was less than a 60-second walk to a sidewalk along the seawall above the beach.
-This shows the sidewalk and the seawall:
+This shows the sidewalk, the seawall, and Ocean Boulevard:

 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-sidewalk-and-seawall.jpg" />